Hundreds Perish in Blast at Episcopal Hospital in Gaza

 Mahmoud Abbas, president of the State of Palestine and the Palestinian National Authority, cancelled his participation in an October 18 meeting with President Biden, Jordan’s King Abdullah II and Egypt’s President Abdel Fattah el-Sisi.

+During his trip to Israel, President Biden said American intelligence reinforced what Israeli intelligence indicated.

-The Israeli Defense Forces consistently say they do not target civilians, and an Israeli adviser reinforced that message late October 17.
+Israeli spokesmen consistently say the IDF does not target civilians, and an Israeli adviser reinforced that message late October 17.

 “All indications are that this was not Israeli-ordered,” said Mark Regev, a senior adviser to Benjamin Netanyahu, in a live interview on the BBC.
 “It was, rather, a Hamas rocket that fell short.”

-Note: This story has been updated